praat/praat/README.md

     alias praat="~/praats/praat"
     alias praat-run="praat-build ; praat"

-after which you can build and run Praat with `praat-run`.
+after which you can build and run Praat with

+    # on Raspberry Pi command line
+    praat-run

 Thus, the cycle from editing Praat on the Mac to running it on your Chromebook therefore takes three steps:

 1. edit and save the source code in Xcode on your Mac;
 2. type `praats-mid` on your Mac;
 3. type `praat-run` on your Raspberry Pi.

+From clean sources this takes around 19 minutes (on a Raspberry Pi 4B), but if no header files change, then it can be done in approximately 20 seconds.

 ### 4.6.
 Distributing Praat